Code is there to explain the comments to the computer.

 The WHERE clause in detail

-In a SELECT
+In a SELECT statement such as:

 SELECT code, coordinator